 Gregory David Fuchs

 Fuchs earned his Ph.D. from Cornell University in 2007.
 Afterward, he moved to the University of California, Santa Barbara as a postdoctoral associate.
 In 2011, he joined the Cornell faculty of Applied and Engineering Physics.
-In 2012 he received a Young Investigator Award from the Air Force Office of Scientific Research, and in 2013 he received an Early Faculty Career Award from the National Science Foundation and the Presidential Early Career Award for Scientists and Engineers, and in 2014 he received the Early Career Award from the Department of Energy.
+In 2012 he received a Young Investigator Award from the Air Force Office of Scientific Research, in 2013 he received an Early Faculty Career Award from the National Science Foundation along with the Presidential Early Career Award for Scientists and Engineers, and in 2014 he received the Early Career Award from the Department of Energy.

 Our research centers on understanding and controlling spin dynamics in solid state systems.
 Drawing from condensed-matter physics, atomic physics, and materials engineering, we strive to develop new optical, electrical, and microwave frequency probes of spin dynamics at the nanoscale.
 Spin is a purely quantum mechanical degree of freedom of electrons and nuclei.
 The localized electronic states of point defects in wide-bandgap semiconductor crystals are ideal systems to explore these quantum properties, even under ambient conditions.
 In the case of nitrogen-vacancy (NV) defect centers in diamond, the quantum spin state of an individual defect can be optically initialized, coherently controlled, and optically interrogated.
 NV center spins have a simple Hamiltonian, providing a "toy-model" system that is suited for investigations of quantum information processing and precision measurement.
 We are interested in leveraging quantum phenomena and spin resonance techniques to develop these point-defects as sensitive detectors of magnetic fields with nanoscale spatial resolution.
 In addition, we seek to develop new semiconductor defect-based spin systems to enable new functionality for quantum communication, quantum information processing, and metrology.